getify/You-Dont-Know-JS/scope-closures/apA.md

 ### Arrow Functions

 Arrow functions are **always** anonymous, even if (rarely) they're used in a way that gives them an inferred name.
-I just spent several pages explaining why anonymous functions are a bad idea.
-So you can probably guess what I think about arrow functions.
+I just spent several pages explaining why anonymous functions are a bad idea, so you can probably guess what I think about arrow functions.

 Don't use them as a general replacement for regular functions.
 They're more concise, yes, but that brevity comes at the cost of omitting key visual delimiters that help our brains quickly parse out what we're reading.
 And, to the point of this discussion, they're anonymous, which makes them worse for readability from that angle as well.